-Quality of care may demand unhurried discussion; valid consent must be obtained.
+Quality of care may demand unhurried discussion for example to ensure that valid consent is obtained.

-Where appropriate verbal communication should be supported by written information.
+Where appropriate, verbal communication should be supported by written and where appropriate illustrated information.

 Plans, procedures, risks and expectations need to be communicated and documented in the patient's notes.